danywalls/kendo-chat-gemini-flash/README.md

-#chatlens

-Using Kendo UI, Gemini and Angular 19
+# Using Kendo UI, Gemini and Angular 19